Twispay/twispay.github.io/hosted-page.md

 ### Receive the Payment Status

+The request response sent by Twispay needs a location in the form of a "Server to Server Notification URL".

 After processing the request, Twispay sends back a response with data via a “server to server notification URL” and a “payment page back URL” provided by the Merchant, right after the payment, regardless of the result.

 After the transaction is completed, the client can be redirected to a URL (payment page back URL) specified by the merchant.